Dr. Bishnu Maya Pariyar

 Founding President & Chief Patron

-Dr. Pariyar was born in 1973 to a poor Dalit family of ten children in a remote village in Gorkha District in Western Nepal.
+Dr. Bishnu Maya Pariyar was born into a poor Dalit family of eleven children in a remote village in Gorkha District in Western Nepal.
 She grew up without access to electricity, sanitation, health care and vehicular roads.
 Her family lived as subsistence farmers, where the children’s labor was essential for the family’s survival.
 Going to school met with many obstacles; as a Dalit girl, Ms. Pariyar was considered “untouchable” and teased and excluded by other children.
-She was even disparaged and humiliated for her status by teachers.
-Yet, even though she had to walk four hours daily, she insisted on attending high school.
-Despite such hardships, she became the first girl from her community to graduate and obtain the National School Leaving Certificate (SLC), the gate to higher education.
-One of her teachers, John Brookman, a Peace Corps volunteer, helped her to a small scholarship, which enabled her to study social work in Kathmandu.
+But she’s endured and overcome those challenges, earned her education and founded her social organization called ADWAN that became catalyst for change in the society.

-Through her dedication and passion for the marginalized and Dalit community, the so called low-caste or untouchable people, Dr. Pariyar has overcome tremendous obstacles of gender, caste discrimination and poverty in Nepal as well as challenges that emerged because of socio-economic inequality and exclusion.
+Dr. Pariyar’s brain-child social integration organization, ADWAN aims to foster a measure of economic independence, to boost self-esteem, dignity and to instill solidarity among diverse community and build a sense of national pride.
+Through her dedication and passion for the marginalized and Dalit community-the so called low-caste or untouchable people, Dr. Pariyar has overcome tremendous obstacles of gender, caste discrimination and poverty in Nepal as well as challenges that emerged because of socio-economic inequality and exclusion.